 The way you're doing it right now also ensures that only the people who touch the papers, or input information into all the systems you are using have their light on, while the rest, like your managers, and operations leads, are left in the dark wondering why there is a lag in communications to them when they are the people that need to run their shifts.

-Keeping managers in the dark is a huge inefficiency, which is why we have partnered specifically with the manager level for the clients that we serve in order to better adapt TeamSense to meet their needs.
+Keeping managers in the dark is a huge inefficiency, which is why we have partnered specifically with the management of the customers that we serve in order to better adapt to meet their needs.

 The more ‘plugged in’ your team members are, without spending hours on end to get there, the better your business will do because you’ll be able to operate at a much faster pace than the speed which you are at today.